ai-to-ai/Auto-Gmail-Creator/README.md

 You don't need to download Chromedriver manually.
 The script does it automatically with webdriver manager.
 Is it helpful?
 But you need to use Chrome Browser in your PC in general.

-If you want to learn about Seleniumwire, Please refer [this](https://github.com/wkeeling/selenium-wire)

-This is an Auto Gmail Creator script but you can refer this repo to learn Selenium & Seleniumwire & Scraping.
+This is an Auto Gmail Creator script but you can refer this repo to learn Selenium & Scraping.

 I am trying to find best free sms activation service.
 If you have any idea, Please let me know.